EasyGo Farm

 • Value-added Marketing

-Instead of raising animals for market, raise them to sell their byproducts.
-You can raise sheep or goat for cheese or yogurt or free-range chickens for eggs.
+to sell their byproducts.
+You can raise sheep or

 We were successful marketing half or whole lamb, custom cut to the buyer's specifications.
 It took a few years to build up the customer base, mostly by word of mouth or by posting on our small local stores' bulletin boards.